bhavikajain0001/skills-ontology-translator/README.md

 Welcome to the documentation of the skills extractor library.

 This page contains information on how to install and use the skills extraction library.
-The skills library allows you to extract skills phrases from job advertisement texts and maps them onto a skills taxonomy of your choice.
+The skills library allows you to extract skills phrases from a corpus of text data and maps them onto a skills taxonomy.

 ![](outputs/reports/figures/highlevel_example.png)